Guidelines for marriages in the University chapels

 Organist

 Your wedding fee includes the services of an organist provided by the University.
 All arrangements for music at the service should be made through the deputy University organist, Andrew Macintosh, who is always happy to discuss or suggest music.
-Please make contact with Andrew at least six weeks in advance of your wedding.
-You should read the music for weddings (PDF) before contacting Andrew at ajrm@st-andrews.ac.uk.
+Please make contact with Andrew, by email ajrm@st-andrews.ac.uk, at least six weeks in advance of your wedding.
+Before contacting Andrew, it is recommended that you review the information provided on the Music for Weddings webpage.

-At the entrance of the bride and during the recessional, it is inadvisable for music to be provided by a recording or any instrument other than the organ.
+During the entrance of the bride and the recessional, it is inadvisable for music to be provided by a recording or any instrument other than the organ.
 This is because the sound of the organ is ideally suited to a processional mood.
-However, during the signing of the schedule, music can, if wished, be provided by a choir, a solo singer or by instruments other than the organ.
-See below for details.
+However, during the signing of the schedule, music can be provided by a choir, a solo singer, or by instruments other than the organ, if desired.

 Choirs

-A choir can make your wedding service an even more memorable occasion.
-As well as leading the congregation through the hymns, they can sing during the signing of the schedule.
-The University Deputy Organist, Andrew MacIntosh, will always do his best to accommodate requests for choirs.
-Please contact him by email ajrm@st-
+A choir can make your wedding service even more memorable.
+In addition to leading the congregation through the hymns, they can sing during the signing of the schedule.
+The University Deputy Organist, Andrew Macintosh, will always do his best to accommodate requests for choirs.
+You can contact him by email at ajrm@st-

-year, it can be difficult to find singers, so please contact Andrew Macintosh in the first instance if the date of your wedding lies outside University semesters.
 If your wedding is during the period from January to September, please contact the organist before 31 October in the preceding year.
-If your wedding lies in the months from October to December, please make your request before 31 May.
+If your wedding lies in the months from October to December, please make your request before 31 May

 You are welcome to provide your own instrumentalist or soloist to play during the signing of the schedule or during the ceremony.
 If they require a rehearsal in the chapel, and if you would like the University organist to accompany them, this may incur a charge – please see the price list for details.